ScottFreeCode/mocha-exports-amd/README.md

 - Consider making the example/test be omitted from production use of this lib as an npm dependency.
 - Unit testing?
 (Are there standard RequireJS loader plugin tests we can call upon?)
 - Figure out whether this is needed, and if so whether it works, with various options for browser-bundling CommonJS/Node modules (in the actual code for the project being tested).
+- Test configuration and finding paths with tests in subdirectories.
+- Test configuration and finding paths with tests alongside source.

 ## License